newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Unless sealed by court order, interested individuals may access jail records maintained by local and state law enforcement.
 Also, with exception to inmate medical records, requesters may access jail history, arrest reports, statements, criminal history information, etc., on current and past offenders.
 Interested requesters may direct their request to:

 • The local jail: The local jail or correctional facility creates, maintains, and disseminates records on all current and past offenders incarcerated at the facility.
-Some county jails maintain online search portals to lookup jail records.
+Some county jails maintain online search portals to look up jail records.
 Thus, requesters may visit the official jail website before visiting the jail in person to look up jail records.

 • The sheriff's office: Interested individuals may request criminal history information from the local sheriff's office.
 However, the requirements and fees to facilitate this search differ from county to county.

 • The Clerk of Courts: The Clerk of Courts in the county where the conviction occurred creates, maintains, and disseminates the informal history of offenders' convictions.
 Requesters do not need to provide the individual's fingerprints to request a criminal history record search (CHRS).
 However, sealed records do not appear in this search.
-While the requirements and fees differ from county to county, generally, requesters must provide the individual's name, birthday, and pay a fee to facilitate the search.
+While the requirements and fees differ from county to county, generally, requesters are expected to provide the individual's name, birthday, and pay a fee to facilitate the search.

 • The Department of Criminal Justice Services (DCJS): The DCJS creates, maintains, and disseminates official records of arrest and conviction history, aka rap sheet.
 Requesters must provide the fingerprints of the individual to access these records.